 I'm under the age of 18.
 Can I earn credits through participation in a research study?

-No, you must be 18 years or older to participate in research in the Criminal Justice Department at Texas State.
-Students younger than 18 can earn research experience credits by summarizing research articles.
+No, you must be 18 years or older to participate in research in the School of Criminal Justice and Criminology at Texas State.
+Students younger than 18 can earn research experience credits by annotating and reflecting on research articles.

 -